 You — the designers, storytellers, and artists — remain the experts.
 You know how your character will react or what they will say or do in any given situation.
 That’s why you’re also in the best position to add voice to your experiences.
 Voice technology will just sit in the background to make them even more fun, immersive, and engaging for kids.

-Watch the recording of Patricia’s and Declan’s Cartoon Digital presentation here.
+You can watch the full recording of Patricia and Declan’s Cartoon Digital presentation below!